 Don’t settle for anything less.
 In today’s competitive market, especially online, you need to provide incredibly great value and offers that stand out.
 There is no way around it.

-A great offer itself is not enough.
+A great offer itself is not enough in B2B sales.
 It should be something that is specifically addressing the key pain point of your target audience.
 There is a big difference in making a free offer that is targeting that pain point vs. another one that just focuses on wants and needs.

-Your offer needs to tap into that pain so that your audience can realize: This is exactly the solution for the problem they are looking for.
+Your offer needs to tap into that pain so that your audience can realize.
+This is exactly the solution to the problem they are looking for.

 Spend time on developing a great offer.
 When leads get in touch with you the first time, then present them a Top-of-the-funnel offer (TOFU).
-When they already have engaged with some content, e.g. your blog, then you can also place a Middle-of-the-funnel offer (MOFU).
+When they already have engaged with some content, e.g. your b2b lead generation blog, then you can also place a Middle-of-the-funnel offer (MOFU).

-Inbound marketing offers to place at different sales funnel stages
+Inbound marketing offer ideas to place at different sales funnel stages

 All the offers presented here are based on inbound marketing.
 It’s a good practice to start out with inbound marketing channels at the early stages of your sales funnel.
 You capture the lead and then to follow up with outbound marketing further down the funnel of the B2B lead generation strategy.

 If the sales funnel concept is new to you, is basically just a series of steps that help you turn a stranger into a customer through a set of different actions: